Disney’s Swan and Dolphin Restaurants Guide

 Lounges at the Swan and Dolphin

-Additionally, Shula’s, Kimono’s, Bluezoo, and Il Mulino all have separate lounges within their restaurants.
-Here is the stand-alone lounge, Phins, that’s located in the main lobby at the Dolphin.
+Shula’s, Kimono’s, Bluezoo, and Il Mulino have separate lounges within their restaurants.
+Here is a photo of Phins, the stand-alone lounge in the Dolphin’s main lobby.

 Disney’s Dolphin Restaurants

 We’ll start on the Dolphin side of the two hotels.
 Our first stop is Fuel, which is a quick-service restaurant.
 But really, it’s more of a convenience store that mainly offers grab-and-go items.